 - This might work for other people but not me.

 - I’ll always be this way.

-- I can’t trust my body; I’ll just lose control again.
+- I can’t trust myself; I’ll just lose control again.
 Better start another diet.

-By cultivating the skill of observing or witnessing our thoughts without judgment, we are able to detach from their power so we are in charge of what we do next.
+By cultivating the skill of observing or witnessing our thoughts without judgment, we’re able to detach from their power so we’re in charge of what we do next.
 We gain the flexibility to identify and reflect on a particular “train of thought” without having to change it, control it, or act upon it.
 In other words, we can watch the train come in then decide whether to board that particular train or not!

 In my next post, we’ll explore the process of identifying and responding to our trains of thought without judging them.

 This article has been updated from a previously published version.